digital-product-jam-2023/.github/profile/README.md

 Students will finish re-implementing their data application in the new framework.
 And, they will do an additional task of adding a contact form to learn how to work with a database from the application.

-We provide further home reading and walkthroughs for state management in React.
+We provide further home reading and walkthroughs for React and Next.js.

 #### Lesson 4 [[slides ↗]](https://digital-product-jam.vercel.app/04/)